GaetanCARRE/WebFortify/README.md

 ## Contributing

 We welcome contributions from developers interested in enhancing the Web Vulnerability Scanner.
-Current contributors include Gaetan, Yara, Julie, Martin, Clément, and Ludo.
+Current contributors include Gaetan CARRE, Yara AYOUB, Julie THEVENOT, Martin HUCK, Clément DELBARRE, and Ludovic HAVARD.
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or fix.